Aata Vel Zaali: Production

-Release and reception
+Release

+Theatrical

 The film was shortlisted for the 94th Academy Awards.
 The film was screened at the Dallas International Film Festival, the Pune International Film Festival, the Rajasthan International Film Festival, the Jagran Film Festival, the 15th Indian Film Festival of Ireland, the LIFE AFTER OIL International Film Festival and the Indian Film Festival of Houston.

 The film was expected to release in theaters in December 2023, but it was postponed to 23 February 2024.
-The official poster of the film was released on 1 February featuring Prabhavalkar and Hattangadi with an hour glass seen in the title and the passing of the time, along with the tagline, "If you want a happy ending, you must know where to end the story" Subsequently, a 1 minute and 20 second trailer was released on 9 February 2024, captioned, "Why can't we die with dignity?", which attracted audiences.
+The official poster of the film was released on 1 February featuring Prabhavalkar and Hattangadi with an hour glass seen in the title and the passing of the time, along with the tagline, "If you want a happy ending, you must know where to end the story" Subsequently, a 1-minute and 20 second trailer was released on 9 February 2024, captioned, "Why can't we die with dignity?", which attracted audiences.
 After the trailer launch, Hema Malini highlighted the importance of this film through a video and appealed viewers to watch the film.

-Critical reception
+Home media

+The film was available for streaming on Ultra Jhakaas.

+Reception

 Kalpeshraj Kubal of The Times of India praised the performances of the protagonists, the simple and realistic approach, and concluded "Aata Vel Zaali makes you think hard though, not just on the topic it addresses, but also on the life of elderly people in general.
 For that, the treatment of the film and for the performances, this one is worth a watch", rating the film 3 out of 5 stars.
+Deepa Gahlot of Scroll.in wrote "The film ends up making light of a situation that may be vital for some people.
+Perhaps without intending to, Aata Vel Zaali, like the Japanese classic The Ballad Of Narayama or the more recent Plan 75 and the Malayalam-language Thalaikoothal suggests that the elderly are a burden on society".
+Sakal wrote "Where advancing age, illness, love for each other and choosing the end of life with dignity come to the fore.
+Without any pretense, with a subtle and effective setting, the film inspires the audience and becomes a topic of discussion".